Is it time for the Democrats to wage all-out war against Trump?

 Sure, Capitol Hill Democrats have spoken against Trump and his fellow Republicans' first stab at repealing Obamacare and have called out the early GOP talk of privatizing Medicare.
 Booker did break with senatorial courtesy to testify against the nomination of Sen. Jeff Sessions (R-Ala.), Trump's choice to be attorney general.
 Yet at the same time, several key Democrats—most notably Senate Democratic leader Chuck Schumer—talked of working with Trump on areas of common ground, say infrastructure spending.
 Sen. Bernie Sanders, the progressive firebrand, said he would be "delighted" to collaborate with Trump on trade policy.
 And most Senate Democrats have been voting for Trump's Cabinet nominees.
 Warren and Sen. Sherrod Brown (D-Ohio), another leading progressive, voted in the banking committee for Ben Carson, Trump's hardly qualified pick to head the Department of Housing and Urban Development.
 Booker and 46 other Democratic senators voted for retired General James Mattis, Trump's choice for defense secretary.
 (Sen. Kirsten Gillibrand of New York has so far voted against every nominee except UN Ambassador Nikki Haley.)

-The Senate Democrats have indicated they will mount campaigns against certain Trump nominees, notably Betsy DeVos, the education secretary nominee, and perhaps Rep David Price (R-Ga.), Trump's eager-to-repeal-Obamacare pick to head the Department of Health and Human Services.
+The Senate Democrats have indicated they will mount campaigns against certain Trump nominees, notably Betsy DeVos, the education secretary nominee, and perhaps Rep. Tom Price (R-Ga.), Trump's eager-to-repeal-Obamacare pick to head the Department of Health and Human Services.
 But their response so far has created the impression of piecemeal opposition.
 There has been no big thematic push against Trump.
 The concerns and outrage of the 66 million Americans who had voted for Clinton are not being directly addressed.
 Rep. John Lewis (D-Ga.) did mobilize a modest-sized boycott of Trump's inauguration after saying Trump was not a "legitimate" president.
 But in general, the Democratic leadership was not sharing the sense that a crisis is underway.

 And the first week of the Trump era did suggest that a crisis was at hand.
 Consider the following: